axe-api/docs/docs/learn/testing.md

 ## Dependency Injection

-You may think that what if I need some other dependencies such as a mail sender.
-To solve this problem, we created a simple IoC container.
+You may think that what if I need some other dependencies such as a _mail sender_.
+To solve this problem, we created a simple **IoC container**.
 To define your relations, you should use it in the init function;

 `app/v1/init.ts`